LivioGama/overviewer-agent/plan.md

 ## Conclusion

-This plan transforms ollama-turbo-agent from a command-driven tool into a proactive roomote-style bot that automatically processes GitHub issues, creates PRs, and provides self-review capabilities.
+This plan transforms overviewer-agent from a command-driven tool into a proactive roomote-style bot that automatically processes GitHub issues, creates PRs, and provides self-review capabilities.
 The implementation maintains the existing architecture while adding the necessary automation and communication layers.